- Why Study History of Art at Christ's College?

 You don’t need any previous knowledge of History of Art, but we do expect you to have a basic understanding of the subject and to show enthusiasm for, and visual sensitivity to, works of art.

 If we invite you for interviews, these usually take place in early December.
+For the last three years interviews have been online and students have been interviewed either at home (in most cases) or at school (if easier).
 Those invited for Cambridge interviews are normally interviewed for 35-50 minutes in total.
 At Christ’s, we usually split the time into two interviews with academics in History of Art.
 As part of the interviews, we usually show you one or more images/works of art and ask for your comments.

 Our typical offer for History of Art is

 - A*AA at A-level (with the A* in a subject other than Art and Design)

 - 42 points overall in the International Baccalaureate Diploma with 7,7,6 at Higher Level

 - If you're taking another qualification, we expect you to be working at or close to the top of the mark range i.e.

 - Option Internationale du Baccalaureat: at least 17/20 overall, with 17 or 18 in relevant subjects

 - European Baccalaureate: at least 85% overall, with 9/10 in relevant subjects

 Read about offer levels in other exam systems and international entrance requirements.